640 South State StreetDover, Delaware 19901

 You may need this test if the results of a total bilirubin blood test are abnormal.
 When total bilirubin is abnormal, it is important to measure direct and indirect bilirubin levels.

-Your total bilirubin may be tested if your doctor suspects you have certain medical conditions.
+Your total bilirubin may be tested if your healthcare provider suspects you have certain health conditions.
 It may also be done as part of routine blood testing to screen for liver problems or a blood disease called hemolytic anemia.
 You may also have bilirubin testing to track a disease you have or are being treated for.

 An increase in direct bilirubin is most likely caused by a blockage in the liver.
 An increase in indirect bilirubin is most likely caused by destruction of too many red blood cells.

-Your doctor may order many other tests along with direct, indirect, and total bilirubin that assess your liver health.
+Your healthcare provider may order many other tests along with direct, indirect, and total bilirubin that assess your liver health.
 These tests are called liver function tests and may include:

 Prothrombin time (a clotting test)

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 Bilirubin travels through your body in two ways.
 Bilirubin that is attached to a protein is called indirect or unconjugated bilirubin.
 Bilirubin that moves freely in the blood is called direct or conjugated bilirubin.
 Together they make up your total bilirubin.

 Bilirubin is measured in milligrams per deciliter (mg/dL).
 An example of normal values for adults is: